Wagner-L/rHarmonics/README.md

 new_dates =  seq(as.Date("2020/01/01"), by = "day", length.out = 366)
 new_dates

-# Apply harmonic function using 3 cycles per year
+# Apply harmonic function using 3 harmonics
 # fitted values, trendand allharmonics are returned
 # overall explained varianceand of each harmonic is printed